 Ngā Reanga: Youth Development Māori Styles by Josie Keelan is book of the day on Unglue.it Congratulations Josie!
 Unglue.it is a website dedicated to the development of sustainable funding and distribution for Creative Commons licensed books.

-A review by Dr Scott Williams in the Pacific Journalism Review ‘PRESS, Politics and People should be required reading for people who are concerned with the history and current trajectory of Papua New Guinea.
+A review by Dr Scott Williams in the Pacific Journalism Review.
+‘Press, Politics and People should be required reading for people who are concerned with the history and current trajectory of Papua New Guinea.
 It is also a book with much to offer for university courses in journalism, history and social science methodology…’ click here to read more.

-Ngā Reanga: Youth Development Māori Stylesis a collection of various pieces written by Teorongonui Josie Keelan over a number of years including both her Masters and Doctoral theses.
-Keelan is currently the Dean of Teaching and Learning Mātauranga Māori at Unitec and youth development is a long-standing area of interest for her, especially the training and development of youth workers.
+Ngā Reanga: Youth Development Māori Styles is a collection of various pieces written by Teorongonui Josie Keelan over a number of years, including both her masters and doctoral theses.
+Keelan is currently the Dean of Teaching and Learning Mātauranga Māori at Unitec, and youth development is a long-standing area of interest for her, especially the training and development of youth workers.

-Kelan firmly believes young New Zealanders deserve to be served by trained and informed youth workers.
+Keelan firmly believes young New Zealanders deserve to be served by trained and informed youth workers.
 Her own background includes working for government and non-government agencies and operating her own successful consultancy business.
 She has worked both in Aotearoa New Zealand and for a large UN agency managing a South Pacific regional project.
 She has also done some consultancy work in youth development in Botswana and Zambia.

 Keelan has been in academia since 1992 and although she has worked in a range of teaching and learning roles, has almost always returned to focus on youth development.
 This book is her latest contribution to that field.
-In making it freely available, she hopes others will continue to develop and write youth development with a strong indigenous and Aotearoa New Zealand flavour.
+In making it freely available, she hopes others will continue to develop and write about youth development with a strong indigenous and Aotearoa New Zealand flavour.

 People, Politics and the Press in Papua New Guinea began life as the author’s doctoral thesis, the first chapters of which were written on Delma Island in the Arabian Gulf on an overheating computer.
 Philip Cass worked as a journalist and editor in Queensland for a decade before becoming an academic.
 His teaching career has taken him all over the world and included stints in darkest Teesside, nine years in Abu Dhabi and a year in the mountains of Oman.